Use of Materials Off-Campus

 Free resources: Government, NGO, and industry association websites often contain valuable business information.
-We have included a few key resources on our website and we would be happy to provide additional suggestions that may address specific alumni questions.
+We would be happy to provide additional suggestions that may address specific alumni questions.

 Use of Materials Within the Library

 Cornell alumni have on-site access to most library resources.
-Some exceptions apply including, but not limited to: Capital IQ, Eikon, Mintel, Pitchbook, SDC, and Wharton Research Data Service (WRDS).
+Some exceptions apply including, but not limited to: Capital IQ, Mintel, Pitchbook, Workspace (Datastream & SDC), and Wharton Research Data Service (WRDS).
 Ask us for more information.